What to see in Berlin in 2 Days

 Day 1

-After a tasty traditional breakfast, you must be at the Berlin-Gesundbrunnen U-Bahn at 10am to buy your tickets to the Berliner Unterwelten.
+After a tasty traditional breakfast, you must be at the Berlin-Gesundbrunnen U-Bahn at 10 am to buy your tickets to the Berliner Unterwelten.
 This museum is underneath the city of Berlin, in the abandoned bunkers and metro stations built during World War II.

 After discovering one of the most original museums in Berlin, take a short metro ride to Alexanderplatz.
-From there, walk at least 10 minutes until you get to the Berlin Cathedral where, after checking out its enormous interior, you can climb to its observation deck at the top of the dome and enjoy some of the best views of Berlin.
+From there, walk for at least 10 minutes until you get to Berlin Cathedral where, after checking out its enormous interior, you can climb to its observation deck at the top of the dome and enjoy some of the best views of Berlin.

-The next stop is the Museum Island, home to Pergamon Museum (with one of the most impressive antiquities collections in the world) and the Neues Museum.
+The next stop is Museum Island, home to the Pergamon Museum (with one of the most impressive antiquities collections in the world) and the Neues Museum.
 Both galleries are extremely surprising and worthwhile.
 To make the most of your time on Museum Island, we recommend booking a guided tour of the area.

-Take the north exit of the Museum Island and walk to the old Jewish Quarter, where Kunsthaus Tacheles, once the most popular alternative art and cultural center in Berlin, until it was abandoned in 2012.
+Take the north exit of Museum Island and walk to the old Jewish Quarter, where Kunsthaus Tacheles, once the most popular alternative art and cultural center in Berlin, until it was abandoned in 2012.

 Take Friedrichstraße, the most famous shopping street in the capital, and head to Gendarmenmarkt, a beautiful and elegant public square with twin churches.